smbape/node-vrdom/README.md

 I told him:
 > Ok, I will create my own "React".

-I didn't wanted to recreate a React from scratch.
+I didn't want to recreate a React from scratch.
 I looked for alternatives.
 [Preact](https://github.com/developit/preact) + [Preact-compat](https://github.com/developit/preact-compat) seem promising.
 Then I replaced React with Preact@6.4.0 in one project.

 I launched my project tests and ... many failed (more than 50%):
-  - The asynchonous update of the view after set state was not appropriate with my tests (partially fixed with preact.options.syncComponentUpdates = true)
+  - The asynchonous updates of the view after set state was not appropriate with my tests (partially fixed with preact.options.syncComponentUpdates = true)
-  - Events were not unregistered after unmount
+  - Events were not unregistered after unmount causing memory leaks
   - Did not worked with my dialogs
-  - Did not work with my integration of material-design-lite because node is already removed in componentWillUnmount
+  - Did not work with my integration of material-design-lite because nodes are removed before componentWillUnmount

 ### Preact messes up with my component properties

-That is the most annoying issue for me.
+This was the most annoying issue for me.
-All my components have a destroyed method called on componentWillUnmount, which contains
+All my components have a destroy method called on componentWillUnmount, which contains

 ```javascript
 for (prop in this) {